 Medical Editor: John P. Cunha, DO, FACOEP

-Alinia (nitazoxanide) is used to treat diarrhea in adults and children caused by the protozoa Giardia lamblia, or the protozoa Cryptosporidium parvum.
+Alinia (nitazoxanide) is an antiprotozoal agent used to treat diarrhea in adults and children caused by the protozoa Giardia lamblia, or the protozoa Cryptosporidium parvum.
 These protozoa are sometimes the cause of travelers' diarrhea.
-It is an antiprotozoal agent.
-This medication is generally well tolerated when taken as directed.
+Alinia is generally well tolerated when taken as directed.
 Side effects of Alinia are uncommon and may include:

 Doses of Alinia vary according to age.
 Alinia is taken every 12 hours with food for 3 days.
 For patients age 1-3 years, 5 mL of Alinia for Oral Suspension (100 mg); patients age 4-11 years, 10 mL of Alinia for Oral Suspension (200 mg); adults and children over 12 years, 1 Alinia Tablet (500 mg) or 25 mL of Alinia for Oral Suspension (500 mg).
 Many drugs may affect the way that Alinia is metabolized in the body, leading to higher or lower than expected levels of the medication in the blood.
 Talk to your doctor before taking other prescription or over-the-counter medications including vitamins, minerals, and herbal products during treatment with Alinia.
 Tell your doctor if you are pregnant before using Alinia.
 It is not known whether this medication passes into breast milk.
-Consult your doctor before breast-feeding.
+Consult your doctor before breastfeeding.